TuckerHoneycutt/Portfolio/README.md

-First attempt at a portfolio, following a guide on youtube for inspiration and to learn NextJS
+First attempt at a portolio website.
+Learned to use framer Motion, NextJs, tailwindCSS, and TyepScript with this project